6 Best Places for Fly Fishing In North Carolina

 watauga river

-The Watauga River sits in the Great Smoky Mountains region of North Carolina and is known as one of the top mountain streams in the entire country.
-The great thing about this river is that is it great for beginners and experienced fly anglers alike.
+Located in the Great Smoky Mountains region of North Carolina, the Watauga River is one of the top mountain streams in the country.
+This river is well-suited for both beginners and experienced fly anglers.

-There are sections of the river that are wide and offer plenty of room to cast and other parts with more technical water that holds some big fish.
-You can wade this amazing river or you can fish it from a drift boat with a fly fishing guide too.
+Sections of the river are wide and offer plenty of room to cast, while others feature more technical water housing big fish.
+The Watauga can be waded or navigated in a drift boat with a fly fishing guide.

-There are lots of great fishing spots with easy access along the Watauga, and one of the best is found on the map below at the Watauga Gorge area.
+There are numerous prime fishing spots with easy access along the Watauga.
+One of the best is the Watauga Gorge area, as indicated on the map below.

-You can also access the river from the Valle Crucis Community Park on the map below but for some of the best fishing in North Carolina, it is best to book a guide as they have access to private waters too.
+You can also access the river from the Valle Crucis Community Park.
+For some of the best fishing in North Carolina, consider booking a guide as they have access to private waters too.

 • Sculpin and minnow streamers